DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 # ISCAS 2025 Live Demonstration: Smart Watchdog Mechanism for Real time Fault Detection in RISC-V

 This live demonstration relates to our paper titled “Smart Watchdog Mechanism for Fault Detection in RISC-V” also presented at ISCAS 2025.

-Presentation slides and poster can be viewed in **slides link** and **poster link**.
-Links to both the main and live demo papers will be provided here after processings are available.
+Presentation slides and poster can be viewed here.

+Poster can be viewed here.

+Links to main paper: Available soon!

+Links to live demo paper: Available soon!

 # Summary